erikas-taroza/flutter_rust_plugin/README.md

 it would always give me multiple missing symbol errors.
 I was able to fix this by adding a framework to the example app's Runner project.
 Make sure the framework is not being embeded.
 ![image](https://user-images.githubusercontent.com/68450090/203773185-a44b7c83-ed10-4a65-969c-41a7e21f537a.png)

+## Examples
+If you are unsure of how something is implemented, feel free to checkout my project [simple_audio](https://github.com/erikas-taroza/simple_audio).